Extensional and Intensional Semantics of Bounded and Unbounded Nondeterminism: and its semantics

 \subsection{Operational Semantics}

 We give may and must testing operational semantics for programs (closed terms of type $\o$) by extending the rules for $\Lambda^+$ (Table \ref{opsem1}) with the additional rules in Table \ref{opsem}.

 The definitions of may, must and may-and-must approximation and equivalence extend directly from $\Lambda^+$.
 Also as in $\Lambda^+$, the presence of the error element makes the language extensional --- any terms of function type are observationally equivalent if (and only if) applying to the same argument returns equivalent results.
 (This is essentially Milner's Context Lemma \cite{mill} and may be proved using the same techniques.)
-In particular, we will use the result for must-equivalence in Section 7. \begin{lemma}[Function Extensionality] For any closed terms $s,t:S \rightarrow T$, if $s\spc r \simeq_{\must} t\spc r$ for all $r:S$ then $s \simeq_{\must} t$. \end{lemma}
+In particular, we will use the result for must equivalence in Section~\ref{sec:s7}. \begin{lem}[Function Extensionality] For any closed terms $s,t:S \rightarrow T$, if $s\spc r \simeq_{\must} t\spc r$ for all $r:S$ then $s \simeq_{\must} t$. \end{lem}